SwissDataScienceCenter/renku/docs/user/templates.rst

 If you think your template may be useful for the broader community, you can have more visibility by including it in the `community-contributed project templates repository <https://github.com/SwissDataScienceCenter/contributed-project-templates>`_.
-Feel free to push a pull request and we will validate it.
+Feel free to open a pull request and we will validate it.

 If you are working in a dedicated RenkuLab deployment and your local community needs the templates, you should contact the administrators to